Putting together a baby registry? Don’t forget these most forgotten baby registry items that you’ll definitely want once baby arrives.

 Travel Sound Machine

-Lots of people put a baby sound machine on their baby registry, but forget about a travel sound machine!
+Lots of people add a sound machine to their registry, but many forget about adding a travel sound machine!

 Bath Kneeler